alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 - Empower the community to help influence policy decisions

 ##### Progress

+###### April-May 2024

+Held weekly meeting, coordinated Scriberia feedback with community and scriberia (lots of opinions!) and organised and announces WG day for the 29 April

+    Prep for Working Groups day on 29/04
+    Wrote up and finalised UK TRE Community WG report

+- Prep for Working Groups meeting
+    - Managing attendees
+    - Preeping agenda/content
+- Migrating to Hugo website
+    - Adding all governance docs to site - [Issue](https://github.com/uk-tre/hugo-website/issues/17)

+###### February-March 2024

 Funded phase came to an end on 31 March, along reporting,